Manage Values

 Adding Values

-After Rot has been initialized, keys can be added using rot val-add.
+After Rot has been initialized, keys can be added using rot value-add.
 This command requires a name for a new key, and can optionally be provided with metadata and delimiter for the value.
 This command performs these actions:

 Value Paths